AlgyJr/ios_guides/Application-Architecture.md

 application.
 In a photo-sharing social network, they might include entities like "Users" and "Photos".
 Models may have relationships with other models.
 For example, a "Photo" might have been "posted by" a "User".
-The model layer will gerenally contain any domain specific logic for manipulating your data and relationships.
+The model layer will generally contain any domain specific logic for manipulating your data and relationships.
 For example if a User has a field keeping track of the number of Photos she has posted, this field will have to updated once she posts a new Photo.